 The implant was designed to fit the shape and depth of Flo’s defect and surgery took place a month later.

 Nearly two years later, Flo has a normal, pain-free life and is able to enjoy long walks with her family.

 Finley | Custom Hinged Total Elbow Replacement

-Finley is a 3-year-old Springer Spaniel who was presented with ongoing pain and lameness attributed to chronic mal-union of an elbow fracture he sustained as a puppy.
+Finley is a three-year-old Springer Spaniel who was presented with ongoing pain and lameness attributed to chronic mal-union of an elbow fracture he sustained as a puppy.

 A custom hinged total elbow replacement was designed and manufactured, which consisted of a humeral component anchored to the bone with screws, a bone on-growth peg and collar and an ulnar component that was linked with a hinge and secured with a plate and screws.

 Over a year later, and after some intensive physiotherapy in the first few months, Finley is able to exercise freely for over an hour each day and is pain-free without the need for medication.